OnionIoT/documentation/docs/packages/compile-package.md

 ### What does it mean for a package to be in production?

 Packages that are in production are stable and have gone through rigorous testing during the development phase.
-The package source is stored and built from a package feed.
+The package source is stored in a remote repository.
+This remote repository is considered a package feed that the SDK will use as input.

 #### What is a package feed?